Expert: Ukraine’s persistent strikes on drones could disrupt Russian war machines and trigger fuel shortage

 Russia produces over 530 million tonnes of oil per annum, of which 280 millions tons are processed in-country by the Russians.
 It would be a very painful experience for Russia to destroy these refining capacity, as it would force them to import more expensive fuel or export more oil at lower prices.
 In the first quarter 2024, Ukrainian attacks have already halted over 7% (of Russia’s) refining capacity.
 In response to refinery failures, Russia will increase its oil exports via Western ports by nearly 200,000 barrels per daily.

-Did the US ask Ukraine not to launch attacks against Russian refineries?
+Did the US ask Ukraine not to launch drone attacks against Russian refineries?

 The Financial Times reported on 22 March 2024 that the US warned Ukraine not to continue drone strikes against Russia’s oil refineries.
 They cited concerns over rising oil prices and potential retaliation.
 The warnings were apparently sent to senior officials of Ukraine’s security services.

-The US allegedly warned senior officials in Ukraine’s State Security Service and Directorate that drone strikes could drive up global oil prices, provoking retaliation.
+The US allegedly warned senior officials in Ukraine’s and Military Intelligence Directorate that drone strikes could drive up global oil prices, provoking retaliation.
 Both agencies were responsible for the expansion of drone programs that target Russian assets on land.
-The US was also concerned that Russia would retaliate against the West by destroying the energy infrastructure they depended on, such as CPC pipelines carrying Kazakh oil into global markets.
+The US was also concerned that Russia would retaliate against the by destroying the infrastructure they depended on, such as CPC pipelines carrying Kazakh oil into global markets.

-Olha Stefanishyna has stated that the is entitled to target oil refineries in Russia.
+Olha Stefanishyna has stated that the Ukrainian military is entitled to target oil refineries in Russia.
 She said that Ukraine was acting in accordance to NATO standards at the Kyiv security forum.

 Ukraine launched a drone strike a day after the FT report.
 The drone attack reportedly damaged the primary oil refining columns, which are crucial to the refinery.
 The action shows that either the US did not express any concerns about the strikes, or that Ukraine refused to obey them.